-I've seen two movies (that I’d previously never seen) since we last convened for MOVIE MONDAY.
+I've seen zero movies (that I’d previously never seen) since we last convened for MOVIE MONDAY.

 And, the usual MOVIE MONDAY thing:

 1. Name a movie.
 Any movie.
 If I've seen it, I'll briefly tell you what I think about it.
 I'm sure you're dying to know.

 2. If you want, we can then dig deeper in our agreement/disagreement about said movie.